charles-m-doan/distinction-space/content/Supportive/On_Usefulness.md

 # On Usefulness and Disciplined Constraint

-**MAF does not generate new theories; it constrains what can count as a theory at all.**
+**DC does not generate new theories; it constrains what can count as a theory at all.**

 ---

 ## I. Usefulness as Structural, Not Productive

-The usefulness of the Minimal Admissibility Framework (MAF) does not consist in producing models, explanations, or predictions.
+The usefulness of the Distinction Constraint (DC) does not consist in producing models, explanations, or predictions.

 It consists in fixing constraints on admissibility that operate prior to such activities.

-MAF is therefore useful in the same sense that logic, consistency conditions, or dimensional analysis are useful: it does not add content, but it governs what can count as content.
+DC is therefore useful in the same sense that logic, consistency conditions, or dimensional analysis are useful: it does not add content, but it governs what can count as content.

 ---

 ## II.
 Elimination of Illicit Moves

-MAF blocks a class of moves that routinely destabilize inquiry:
+DC blocks a class of moves that routinely destabilize inquiry:

 - treating representational convenience as ontological necessity,
 - treating explanatory stopping points as revelations of fundamentality,
 - treating abstraction layers as metaphysical bedrock,
 - treating unresolved interpretation as ontological ambiguity.

-By rendering these moves inadmissible, MAF prevents downstream work from inheriting unearned commitments.
+By rendering these moves inadmissible, DC prevents downstream work from inheriting unearned commitments.

 This elimination is conservative rather than disruptive: it removes only what was never constitutively licensed.